kyymichelle/country-guess/src/static/markdown/blog.md

 #### Planning

-For the guessing game, the application will first grab a list of countries from the API to populate the store.
-Then the CountryGuess component can be passed random countries via its container.
-The CountryGuess component will initially be a fill-in-the-blanks string matching game, but I can later add more features to it like guess based on country flag or adjustable difficulty levels.
+For the guessing game, the application will first grab a list of countries from the API to populate the Redux store.
+Then the CountryGuessGame component can be passed random countries via its container.
+The CountryGuessGame component will initially be a fill-in-the-blanks string matching game, but I can later add more features to it like guess based on country flag or adjustable difficulty levels.

 #### Typescript & linting